MicahElliott/chart/README.md

-This project is a set of (very simple) [recipes](bin/coveragetrack.zsh) for tracking the health of your code base (geared presently for Clojure but easily re-suited for any) in the form of a graph-rich Health Report.
+This project is a set of (very simple) [recipes](bin/coveragetrack.zsh) for tracking the health of your code base (geared presently for Clojure but easily re-suited for any) in the form of a graph-rich _Health Report_.
 In comparison, some tools (eg, [codecov](https://about.codecov.io/)) already exist to aid with seeing your code health in a small specific area (test coverage).
 But CHART is a collection of various metrics worth tracking with a more flexible